 I HAVE DEDICATED the greater part of my professional life to questions of art, design, and aesthetics.
 They are a fundamental part of our existence, in a far more existential way than we are consciously aware of.
-That’s why we need the arts, that’s their humanist strength and that’s their imminent danger as well.
+That’s why we need the arts — that’s their humanist strength and their imminent danger as well.

-I recall the first time I consciously became aware of Rammstein must have been about 15 years ago when one of my stepsons asked me to translate the German lyrics of one of their songs into English for him.
-Yes, the band is also well known in Israel and has astounding popularity here as well … I was puzzled when I started to look a bit deeper into their music and even more so into the aesthetic formulas they were using, and still do until this day.
+The first time I became consciously aware of Rammstein must have been about 15 years ago when one of my stepsons asked me to translate the German lyrics of one of their songs into English for him.
+Yes, the band is also well known in Israel and has astounding popularity here as well.
+I was puzzled when I started to look a bit deeper into their music and even more so into the aesthetic formulas they were using, and still do until this day.

 fascists vs. fascist aesthetics

-To clarify upfront: I do not consider Rammstein a rightwing or Nazi band.
-Anybody who listens to their lyrics will be able to tell that.
-But this band is way more than only their lyrics.
-And these other parts are substantially more dominant as they are consciously working with the dangerous strength of Fascist aesthetics – those grand, strong, powerful and megalomaniac artistic gestures that found their beginnings in Italy at the end of the 19th and beginning of the 20th century and were perfected with Hitler and Nazi architecture we still can find in German cities today.
+To clarify upfront: I do not consider Rammstein a right-wing or Nazi band.
+Anybody who listens to their lyrics will be able to see that.
+But this band is a lot more than their lyrics.
+And it is particularly these other parts, visually strikingly dominant, that are consciously using the dangerous emotional strength of fascist aesthetics: those grand, strong, powerful, and megalomaniac artistic gestures that had their beginnings in Italy at the end of the 19th, beginning of the 20th century — perfected through Hitler’s Nazi architecture and aesthetics that we can find in German cities until this day.

-Rammstein’s video »Stripped« e.g. pays tribute to this idea, the beauty of the »Aryan body«, by using footage from Leni Riefenstahl’s 1938 Nazi propaganda film »Olympia.« Also, their newest video »Deutschland« delivers the desired dose of fascist aesthetics their fans lust for:
+Rammstein’s video “Stripped” e.g. pays tribute to the beauty of the “Aryan body” — using footage from Leni Riefenstahl’s 1938 Nazi propaganda film “Olympia.”
+And also their newest video “Deutschland” delivers the desired dose of fascist aesthetics Rammstein fans lust for:

 • The heavy powerful music that directly attacks and takes control of your intestines.

-• Till Lindemann’s dark scary voice with his harsh and peculiar pronunciation that brings out the worst of the German language, and reminds one rather of speeches by Adolf Hitler than the beauty of a Rainer Maria Rilke or Heinrich Heine.
+• Till Lindemann’s dark scary voice, with his harsh and peculiar pronunciation that brings out the worst of the German language: It reminds rather of speeches by Adolf Hitler than the beauty of a Rainer Maria Rilke or Heinrich Heine.

-• The grand visual gestures of a Leni Riefenstahl or Arno Breker meeting the »Aryan race«, always playing with ambiguous metaphors.
-In »Deutschland« e.g. a black woman plays the Germania, the personification of the German nation, carrying the ultimate severed Aryan head (Till Lindemann with his SS-Officer haircut) in place of the orb.
-In a time when Germany is drowning in new lows of Antisemitism, racism and the well known German fear of strangers, those become dangerous games with double meanings.
+• The grand visual gestures of a Leni Riefenstahl or Arno Breker meeting the “Aryan race”, always playing with ambiguous metaphors.
+In “Deutschland” e.g. a black woman plays the Germania, the personification of the German nation, carrying the ultimate severed Aryan head (Till Lindemann with his SS-Officer’s haircut) in place of the orb.
+In a time when Germany is drowning in new lows of Antisemitism, racism, and the well-known German fear of strangers, those become dangerous games with double meanings.

 megalomania for the masses

 The fascinating aspect is that it seems to work with people from all sides of the political spectrum.
-In Germany, the very country that by law forbids the trade with Nazi devotionals, even my so-called »leftist« friends don’t seem to have any issues with this sort of visual language.
+In Germany, the very country that by law forbids the trade with Nazi devotionals, even my so-called leftist friends don’t seem to have any issues with this sort of visual language.
+Any criticism of Rammstein is downplayed, and the person expressing it is declared an ignoramus.
 Something I, again and again, observe with a sense of surprise and wonder.
-The fact that a band like Rammstein is playing with fascists aesthetics for their own benefit is one thing, the amazing success they have had with it for over 20 years now is the far more worrisome aspect about this all for me.
+The fact that a band like Rammstein is playing with fascist aesthetics for their own benefit is one thing, the amazing success they have had with it for over 20 years now is the far more worrisome aspect about this all for me.

 What is it that resonates with people when they expose themselves to this music and these sort of aesthetics?
 I haven’t explored the subject sufficiently yet, but I imagine it is the same sort of feelings that resonated with people back then, in the old days, the ones Germans don’t want to be reminded of too often: Strength and empowerment.
 The same type of feelings you might get when standing in front of the National Monument in Rome or listening to a Wagnerian opera.
 After all, there was a reason why he was Hitler’s favorite composer, not to mention their shared hate of the Jewish people.